7 signs you could have low testosterone

 Curiously, testosterone and its by-products can lead to both hair growth and hair loss.

-Again, there are different factors at play here, but some men with healthy testosterone levels will lose hair on the head but can grow a full beard and other body hair.
+Again, there are different factors at play here, but some men with healthy testosterone levels will lose hair on their head but can grow a full beard and other body hair.
 For these men, if beard or body hair growth becomes difficult over time, low testosterone may be to blame.

 In some young men, low testosterone levels may contribute to early baldness.
 In these cases, you will also probably note other symptoms of low testosterone.